 The bathroom had a shower and a tub.
 The latter will come handy in sinking your sore muscles after the epic hike.

 The toiletries are from Invigorate.
 And how!
 It has a really strong eucalyptus scent to it – loved it!
-It is a product range from COMO Shambhala and uses eucalyptus, geranium, lavender and peppermint oil.
+It is a product range from COMO Shambhala and uses eucalyptus, geranium, lavender, and peppermint oil.

-That night sleep was quick, peaceful and relaxing.
+That night sleep was quick, peaceful, and relaxing.
 If I remember correctly, the dreams were sweet too.
-Majorly the view, the air and the scenic drive, but also the brilliant meal we enjoyed at a local joint in Paro Town.
+Majorly the view, the air, and the scenic drive, but also the brilliant meal we enjoyed at a local joint in Paro Town.

 The following day was going to be adventurous – we were going to trek up to the Tiger’s Nest, Taktsang Dzong.
 This is the most famous landmark of Bhutan, a monastery perched on a hill at a height of 3100 sq ft.
 The hike is tedious and can take a long while depending on your pace and stamina.
 My climb up was challenging, but successful.

 However, climbing down was painful as my knees decided to put up a strike.
-This inconvenience paid a heavy price as I returned to the hotel that evening and fell into a spell of excruciating pain – so much that I couldn’t walk, sit, sleep or move.
+This inconvenience paid a heavy price as I returned to the hotel that evening and fell into a spell of excruciating pain – so much that I couldn’t walk, sit, sleep, or move.
 I even feared having to see a doctor.
 But that was not needed, because we were checked in to good hands.

 This was the most endearing feature of the hotel.
 Its staff did not smother us with wide smiles or buttered chit-chat, neither were they cold or arrogant.
-They were just minding their own business, while ensuring that we were comfortable and enjoying our personal space.
-That was an absolute score and much kudos to the team, in particular the ones on duty.
+They were just minding their own business while ensuring that we were comfortable and enjoying our personal space.
+That was an absolute score and many kudos to the team, in particular the ones on duty.
 This was much unlike my attempts to meet and speak with the hotel’s executives.

 We dined in-room the second night, having ordered a margarita pizza – which was quite good.

-The next day we decided to order in breakfast as it would have been lunch by the time I got dressed and hopped to the restaurant.
+The next day we decided to order breakfast as it would have been lunch by the time I got dressed and hopped to the restaurant.
 However, the all-day dining Bukhari, where we had breakfast the first day, offers a treat to taste and the eyes.
-It is almost a full circle offering breath-taking view of the mountains, the valley, the Paro River and parts of the property.
+It is almost a full circle offering a breath-taking view of the mountains, the valley, the Paro River, and parts of the property.

-The breakfast spread was minimal, but sufficient.
+The breakfast spread was minimal but sufficient.
 While the table offered the cold menu, you have to place your order for hot dishes.